-Proper hand-washing has the power to reduce food poisoning and significantly reduce the spread of the common cold and flu.
+Proper hand-washing has the power to reduce food poisoning and significantly reduce the spread of the common cold and flu and other viruses.
 Help keep yourself and those around you healthy with some tips on scrubbing up.

 How to Wash

 - Wet hands with running water and apply soap.
 According to the Centers for Disease Control and Prevention, water can be warm or cold.
 Make sure to wash your hands front and back, up to your wrists, between fingers and under fingernails.